Unifying Distributionally Robust Optimization via Optimal Transport Theory: Introduction

-There are several advantages of the proposed unification approach under the umbrella of OT.
-First, a substantial amount of computational research has been conducted within both the OT-based DRO community~\citep{sinha2018certifying,blanchet2021optimal,li2019first,li2020fast,yu2022fast,wang2021sinkhorn,jiajin2021efficient} and the OT community \citep{peyre2019computational,gulrajani2017improved,arjovsky2017wasserstein,cuturi2013sinkhorn,genevay2016stochastic,seguy2018large, ref:tacskesen2023semi} in recent years.
-Our approach has the potential to allow cross-dissemination and synergies between the methods developed in these communities.
-Second, the approach inherits the advantages of the OT framework, which, by construction, provides a coupling between the nominal and adversarial distributions.
-This feature improves interpretability and provides valuable modeling insights on the way in which each scenario would be modified to increase its impact on risk relative to a specific performance measure of interest.
-Lastly, the field of OT-DRO provides a substantial amount of theory that (we expect) can be easily adapted to our specific setting.
-This includes areas such as determining the optimal uncertainty size~\citep{blanchet2019optimal,blanchet2021statistical,blanchet2019robust,blanchet2022confidence}, exploring the statistical properties of OT-DRO problems~\citep{he2021higher,an2021generalization,gao2022finite,aolaritei2022performance,blanchet2023statistical,azizian2023exact}, interpreting least favorable distributions and Nash equilibrium~\citep{mohajerin2018data,yue2021linear,ref:gao2022distributionally,zhang2022wasserstein,shafieezadeh2023new}, as well as establishing connections with different regularization approaches~\citep{shafieezadeh2015distributionally,chen2018robust,blanchet2019robust,shafieezadeh2019regularization,cranko2021generalised,gao2017wasserstein}, just to name a few.
-Thus, we expect that this work will spark contributions in all of these areas from an encompassing perspective.
+There are several advantages to our proposed unification under the OT umbrella.
+First, a substantial body of computational research has emerged in both the OT-based DRO community \citep{blanchet2021optimal, jiajin2021efficient, li2020fast, li2019first, sinha2018certifying, wang2021sinkhorn, yu2022fast} as well as in the broader OT community \citep{arjovsky2017wasserstein, cuturi2013sinkhorn, genevay2016stochastic, gulrajani2017improved, peyre2019computational, seguy2018large, ref:tacskesen2023semi}.
+Our framework has the potential to foster cross-fertilization and generate synergies between the techniques developed in these areas.
+Second, our approach inherits the natural strengths of the OT framework, which provides an optimal coupling between the nominal and adversarial distributions.
+This enhances interpretability and offers valuable modeling insight into how scenarios may shift to amplify their influence on risk relative to a performance criterion of interest.
+Finally, the OT-DRO literature offers a rich theoretical foundation that (we expect) can be readily adapted to our setting.
+This includes work on selecting optimal ambiguity radii \citep{blanchet2019robust, blanchet2021statistical, blanchet2022confidence, blanchet2019optimal}, analyzing statistical properties of OT-DRO problems \citep{an2021generalization, aolaritei2022performance, azizian2023exact, blanchet2023statistical, gao2022finite, he2021higher}, characterizing least favorable distributions and Nash equilibria \citep{ref:gao2022distributionally, mohajerin2018data, shafieezadeh2023new, yue2021linear, zhang2022wasserstein}, and exploring connections with regularization techniques \citep{blanchet2019robust, chen2018robust, cranko2021generalised, gao2017wasserstein, shafieezadeh2019regularization, shafieezadeh2015distributionally}, among others.
+We therefore expect that this work to stimulate new contributions across these areas from a unified perspective.